oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 If you see an error, then consult [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}) in the Model in Image user guide.

-## Accessing the WebLogic Server Administration Console
+### Accessing the WebLogic Server Administration Console

 {{% notice warning %}} This sample externally exposes the WebLogic Server Administration Console using a plain text HTTP port.
 This is _not_ secure and should not be done in production deployments.
 {{% /notice %}}

-In the prerequisites, you already deployed an ingress that will route the path `/console` to the administration service port `7001` at pod `sample-domain1-admin-server` in the `sample-domain1-ns` namespace.
+In the prerequisites, you deployed an Ingress that will route the path `/console` to the administration service port `7001` at pod `sample-domain1-admin-server` in the `sample-domain1-ns` namespace.

 To access the Console from the browser:

- - If the domain and your browser are running on the same machine, you can access the console with URL `http://localhost:30305/console`.
+ - If the domain and your browser are running on the same machine, you can access the Console with the URL `http://localhost:30305/console`.

- - If the domain is on a remote machine from your browser, you can access the console with URL `http://your-domain-host-address:30305/console`.
+ - If the domain is on a remote machine from your browser, you can access the Console with the URL `http://your-domain-host-address:30305/console`.

 The login credentials are `weblogic/welcome1`.

-## Cleanup
+### Cleanup

 1. Delete the domain resources.
    ```